 “Nah, you don’t need Basic.
 That’s just for little kids!
 Advanced is for smart mature people like you and me!!”

-I wanted to add DCC, but that is arguably so far removed that the B/X core is hardly recognizable.
+[I wanted to add DCC, but that is arguably so far removed that the B/X core is hardly recognizable.]

-Each of them do their own thing: Just as an example, Lamentations spins far into the weird and developed a distinctive set of rules that still manage to be easy to learn and stay fully compatible with B/X, which in turn remains almost fully compatible with Original 1974 D&D, but especially Greyhawk and Holmes.
-Old School Essentials chose a different path and took on the task of sifting through B/X, re-ordering it, clarifying its ambiguities, and re-ordering the rules in a very accessible way.
-The last of these points being the reason for OSE’s runaway success to become the (probably?) main OSR game out there.
+Each of them do their own thing: Just as an example, Lamentations spins far into the weird and unsettling, and developed a distinctive set of rules that still manages to be easy to learn and stay fully compatible with B/X, which in turn remains mostly compatible with Original 1974 D&D, especially Greyhawk and Holmes.

 But back to BFRPG.